Abu Walid al-Masri: Activities

 During the Soviet–Afghan War, al Masri also worked as a journalist for the Arabic-language Al Ettihad news.
 He reportedly taught as a senior advisor at the Al Farouq training camp for a time in the mid 1990s.
 This was during the period when ethnic groups and warlords competed for power in Afghanistan after the withdrawal of the Soviet Union.
 By 1996, the Taliban emerged in control of much of the country.
 Al-Masri has been described as a leader or advisor to al-Qaeda, based in Afghanistan by then and associated with the Farouq camp, although he has disclaimed this.

 In 1996, he traveled to Khartoum, Sudan and lived there with bin Laden for a few months before they returned to Jalalabad in Afghanistan.
 In 1997, he was among the first to pledge allegiance to Mullah Omar as Amir al-Mu'minin.

-From 1998-2001, during the latter years of the Taliban's rule in Afghanistan, al Masri served as the bureau chief of Al Jazeera in Kandahar, Afghanistan.
+From 1998 to 2001, during the latter years of the Taliban's rule in Afghanistan, al Masri served as the bureau chief of Al Jazeera in Kandahar, Afghanistan.
 After the attacks of September 11 in the United States, Afghanistan was attacked by American-led forces, including the Afghan Northern Alliance, during Operation Enduring Freedom beginning in the fall of 2001.

 Hamid left the Afghan city of Herat and crossed over into Iran.
 He was taken into custody by police, and sentenced to house arrest.
 He spent much of the next decade in this detention.

 On December 31, 2010, Hamid posted a series of letters online, introducing them as "five articles, full of frankness and ardor, sent to me by one of the brothers in jihad, an old comrade in arms from Afghanistan."
 These are thought to have been written by the al Qaeda commander Saif al-Adel.
-The letters discuss the current jihad in Afghanistan, contain constructive criticisms of the Mujahideen and Islamic Scholars and argue that the Jihadist movement needs to acknowledge and learn from its mistakes.
+The letters discuss the current jihad led by the Taliban in Afghanistan, contain constructive criticisms of the Mujahideen and Islamic Scholars and argue that the Jihadist movement needs to acknowledge and learn from its mistakes.
 An additional five letters, allegedly from Saif al-Adel, were posted on 23 March 2011, covering the Arab Spring uprisings.

 In 2011, Hamid was released by Iran.
 He returned to Egypt after the 2011 Egyptian revolution.
 There he was interviewed by Leah Farrall, an Australian counterterrorism scholar, who published an article about him in Atlantic in 2011, which also described his view of Iran's politics in Afghanistan.

 In 2015 Hamid and Farrall published The Arabs at War in Afghanistan.

 Since 2009, Hamid has run a website called 'Mafa'.
 Since leaving Qatar in 2016 he has returned to living in Tehran, Iran.
 He has been prominent in discussing and exposing the relationship al-Qaeda has maintained with Iran, saying "Of course there are relations between Iran and al-Qaeda...
 All this called for good neighborly relations and cooperation with Iran to resolve misunderstandings".